tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

 ## Quality control of observations

+Let's start by reading observations and their station's metadata from file:
 The first step is to remove faulty observations using the titan library.
-Titanlib supports a variety of quality control methods, but we will use the spatial consistency test.

 {% highlight python %}
 import titanlib